-Graduated neutral density filters, GND, are ‘must have’ filters for landscape photography, as they are needed to balance the exposure between a bright sky and a rather dark foreground.
+Graduated neutral density filters are “must-have” filters for landscape photography.
+They are needed to balance the exposure between a bright sky and a dark foreground.

-This is a typical situation when shooting landscapes during the so called blue and golden hours.
+This is a typical situation when shooting landscapes during blue and golden hours.

-The image below compares the same scene photographed using my Olympus OM-D EM-5 Mk II with no filter (left) and with a 0.6 (2 stop) Soft Edge GND (center).
-On the right, the behind-the-scenes shot from my iPhone 7.
+The image below compares the same scene photographed using my Olympus OM-D EM-5 Mk II with no filter (left) and with a 0.6 (2 stop) soft edge GND (center).
+On the right is the behind-the-scenes shot from my iPhone 7.

 The corresponding histograms are shown below each unedited image.

-You can see that the iPhone, because of its more limited dynamic range, has completely blown out the sky (see the red warning for clipped highlights).
+You can see that the iPhone, because of its limited dynamic range, has completely blown out the sky.
+See the red warning for clipped highlights.

-Without a filter (but with good dynamic range), my Olympus hasn’t completely blown out the highlights and most of the sky could be (barely) recovered.
+Without a filter (but with good dynamic range), my Olympus hasn’t completely blown out the highlights.
+Most of the sky could be recovered, but just barely.

-Aside from evening up the exposure across the scene, darkening the sky allows for increased exposure time, which helps saturate the colours in the image.
+The center histogram is the most balanced.
+This is where I used the GND filter.
+Aside from evening the exposure across the scene, it darkens the sky, allowing for increased exposure time.
+And that helps saturate the colors in the image.

-Soft and hard edges: in these filters the bottom part is clear while the upper one increasingly darkens from the centre to the edge of the filter.
-The central transition between the two areas is gradual in soft edge filter and more sudden in the hard edge filters.
-It is a general purpose filter used to balance sky and ground.
+- Soft and hard edges: In these filters, the bottom part is clear, while the upper part increasingly darkens from the center to the edge of the filter.
+The central transition between the two areas is gradual in the soft edge filter and more sudden in the hard edge filters.
+It is a general-purpose filter used to balance the sky and ground.

-Reverse filters: in these filters the bottom part is clear, the upper is dark but it brightens up moving from the centre of the filter toward the upper edge.
-This particular filter is useful when the sun is quite low above the horizon (or just below), which is therefore brighter than the sky above.
+- Reverse filters: In these filters, the bottom part is clear, and the upper part is dark.
+But it brightens up moving from the center of the filter toward the upper edge.
+This particular filter is useful when the sun is low above the horizon (or just below), which is brighter than the sky above.

-Horizon filters: in these filters the darker part if placed at the centre of the filter and it fades towards the bottom and upper edges of the filter.
-The filter is used when the sun is at the horizon.
+- Horizon filters: In these filters, the darker part is placed at the center of the filter and it fades towards the bottom and upper edges of the filter.
+This filter is used when the sun is on the horizon.

-Usually, landscape photographers plan their shot and you should have plenty of time to setup your gear so to capture at its best that magical light you were after.
+Landscape photographers usually plan their shots beforehand.
+You should have plenty of time to set up your gear.
+This is so you can capture that magical light you were after.

-Observe the scene to determine where the brightest part is, so to chose the proper kind of GND and, by comparing a spot light reading for the foreground and with that for the sky, you will have a clue on how strong your GND need to be to balance the sky and the foreground.
+Observe the scene and determine where the brightest part is.
+This will help you choose the proper kind of GND filter.
+Compare the light reading from the foreground and the sky.
+This will give you a clue about how strong your GND filter needs to be to balance the sky and the foreground.

-Slide the filter up and down in the holder slot to place the clear/dark transition in the right position to best balance the brightness of the scene.
-You can rotate the holder on the lens if you have not a flat horizon or dark/bright transition in the scene.
+Slide the filter up and down in the holder slot to place the clear-to-dark transition in the right position.
+This will allow you to best balance the brightness of the scene.
+You can rotate the holder on the lens if you don’t have a flat horizon or distinct transition in the scene.